heni/BackSlide/README.md

 * `glib-compile-schemas`
 * `gnome-tweak-tool` (Optional)

 The packages which include the above tools may vary across different Linux distributions.
 Check your distributions wiki/package list to find the most suitable package for you.

-Afterwards, simply follow these steps:
+There are multiple stable branches, depending on the version of GnomeShell you're running.
+Check the `DEVELOPMENT.md`-file for information on those branches.
+To build the extension, follow these steps:

+    :::bash
     # Clone the repository (you might already did this!)
     git clone https://LukasKnuth@bitbucket.org/LukasKnuth/backslide.git BackSlide
     cd BackSlide
+      # EXAMPLE: Build for an older GnomeShell version
+      git checkout gnome-3.8 # ONLY if you need to!
     # "Compile" the settings-schema:
     glib-compile-schemas backslide\@codeisland.org/schemas/
     # Copy the files over to the local extension directory: